mariapazmp/GAP/README.md

 ## Download

-Download this proyect using Git: `git clone https://github.com/mariapazz/GAP.git` Or choose any option in in the green button of the top/right of this menu.
+Download this proyect using Git: `git clone https://github.com/mariapazz/GAP.git` Or choose any option in the green button of the top/right of the menu.

 ## Build